LaunchCodeEducation/data-analysis/src/assignments/candidate-quiz.rst

    Your Answer: 45
    Correct Answer: 40

-   4) Given the array [8, "Orbit", "Trajectory", 45], what entry is at index 2?
+   4) Given the list [8, "Orbit", "Trajectory", 45], what entry is at index 2?
    Your Answer: trajectory
    Correct Answer: Trajectory